skyflowapi/skyflow-iOS/README.md

 The states that are available for `labelStyles` are `base` and `focus`.

-`requiredAsterisk`: Styles applied for the Asterisk symbol in the label.
+`requiredAstrisk`: Styles applied for the Asterisk symbol in the label.
 Defaults to red.

 The state that is available for `errorTextStyles` is only the `base` state, it shows up when there is some error in the collect element.